EMDRIA-Approved Advanced Consultant

 Equine-Assisted EMDR

-Dr. Elizabeth Warson specializes in EquiLateral: The Equine-Assisted EMDR Protocol ®, which blends the power of horses with the EMDR therapeutic process.
-This unique approach helps clients address trauma and emotional challenges in an experiential setting, harnessing the healing presence of horses to facilitate deeper processing.
+As a specialist in EquiLateral®: The Equine-Assisted EMDR Protocol®, Dr. Warson blends the therapeutic power of horses with the EMDR treatment approach.
+This experiential modality supports clients in addressing trauma and emotional challenges by leveraging the relational and regulating presence of horses to facilitate deeper processing.

-In addition to her expertise in equine-assisted EMDR, Dr. Warson offers consultation on integrating this protocol with expressive arts therapy, particularly in phase two resourcing.
-This integration supports clients in building emotional resilience and coping strategies during the therapy process.
+In addition to her expertise in equine-assisted EMDR, Dr. Warson offers guidance on integrating the protocol with expressive arts therapy, particularly during Phase Two resourcing.
+This combined approach enhances clients’ emotional resilience, grounding skills, and overall readiness for trauma processing.

-Training in the EquiLateral: The Equine-Assisted EMDR Protocol ® with Sarah Jenkins, MC, LPC, CPsychol is recommended for those interested in learning this specialized approach.
+Training in EquiLateral® with Sarah Jenkins, MC, LPC, CPsychol is recommended for clinicians seeking to learn and implement this specialized protocol.

 EMDR & BMDR™